mehrabmahdian/py-pid/README.md

 This is the primary development repository for `py_pidx`.

-A read-only mirror is maintained at the official [TalTech Locomotion Group](https://github.com/taltechloc/py_pidx) for internal usage and research integration.
+A read-only mirror is maintained at the official [TalTech Lab-on-a-Chip Group](https://github.com/taltechloc/py_pidx) for internal usage and research integration.

 All development and releases occur here.